Categories

 This is making life difficult for smaller- and medium-sized internet firms, who increasingly can’t compete with the likes of Google, Facebook and Amazon.
 The smaller internet businesses don’t have significant customer loyalty and brand recognition, and this limits the amount of direct traffic to their websites.
 They also struggle to hire the same quality of engineering talent and have much less cash on their balance sheets to defend their turf.
 This hurts their long-term prospects.
 One could argue that the small-to-mid cap internet space is now in secular decline.

-Irfan Furniturewala is an equity portfolio manager with 24 years of industry experience (as of 12/31/23).
-He is a former senior design engineer at Motorola, Inc., and holds two U.S. patents.
-He earned an MBA from Wharton, a master's in electrical engineering from Iowa State and a bachelor's in electronics engineering from Bombay University.
+Irfan Furniturewala is an equity portfolio manager with 24 years of industry experience (as of 12/31/2023).
+He earned an MBA from Wharton, a master's in electrical engineering from Iowa State University and a bachelor's in electronics engineering from Bombay University.

 Jody Jonsson is vice chair of Capital Group and president of Capital Research and Management Company.
 She also serves on the Capital Group Management Committee and is an equity portfolio manager.
 She has 35 years of investment industry experience and has been with Capital Group for 33 years.
 Earlier in her career, as an equity investment analyst at Capital, Jody covered insurance, U.S. household & personal care, restaurants & lodging and cruise lines companies.
 Before joining Capital, she was an equity research analyst at Fidelity Management & Research Company in Boston and an officer in the public finance division of Irving Trust Company in New York.
 Jody holds an MBA from Stanford Graduate School of Business, where she was an Arjay Miller Scholar, and a bachelor’s degree in economics from Princeton University graduating cum laude.
 Jody is based in Los Angeles.